andreasdomanowski/MoreRedoc/README.md

 This tool was developed for my minor thesis (*Towards an Automatic Generation of UML Models from Redocumented Textual Requirements*, supervision: Dr. Birgit Demuth, Professur für Softwartechnologie, TU Dresden).
 It  includes a detailed explanation of the approach and literature review of other approaches and will be available on GitHub, too.

 ## Prerequisites
-- JDK 1.8
+- JDK 8
 - Maven 3
 - at least 8 GiB of RAM
     - use JVM option `-Xmx8G`

-MoreRedoc was developed and tested on Windows 10 & AdoptOpenJDK 1.8.0_252.
+MoreRedoc was developed and tested on Windows 10, AdoptOpenJDK 1.8.0_252 & Maven 3.6.3.

-## Build and run
+## Building and Usage
 ### With Maven
 1. Download or clone this repo
-2. Build a fat jar via
+2. Build it either as a
-`mvn clean compile assembly:single`
+    1. Fat jar containing all dependencies for portability purposes `mvn clean compile assembly:single`
+    2. Regular jar via `mvn clean package`
-3. Run the compiled jar with
-`java -jar -Xmx8G {name of the generated jar}.jar`
+3. Run the compiled jar with `java -jar -Xmx8G {name of the generated jar}.jar`
-4. Select the respective CSVs and modeling options
-5. Generate the model.
-Output can be found in the specified folder

 ### With your IDE
 For Integrating it in your IDE, just import the maven project.
 Increase the JVM's heap space in your run configuration.
 * `moreredoc.application.MoreRedocGuiStarter` starts the GUI
 * `moreredoc.application.MoreRedocStarter` provides an API

+### Usage
+1. Select the respective CSVs and modeling options
+2. Generate the model
+    * Output can be found in the specified folder
+    * Model's filenames include a timestamp when they were generated

+Remember to increase the JVM's heap size in your run configuration.

 ## License
 - GPLv3, see [LICENSE](LICENSE)

 ## Support for other tools
-Including nother (re)documentation tools can easily be achieved.
+Including other (re)documentation tools can easily be achieved.
 - Implement a `moreredoc.datainput.InputDataHandler`for your tool
 - Add the tool with a reference to your *InputDataHandler* to the enum of supported tools in `moreredoc.datainput.tools.SupportedRedocumentationTools`
 - compound concepts in the input files (e.g. *customer number*) have to be separated by an underscore (*customer_number*)